SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-10lets-tax-the-brain.markdown

         Now as you can see there is not much here because it is all maths and using those easing functions I mentioned earlier.
-        The first two functions are easy, as they are just the overloads for the base functions with a few tweaks, setting the MaxT(Max time to live) and setting the texture count and texture name (I really liked the idea in Robin’s work to use a spritesheet for an effect and loop through it when drawing having overlapping effects drawn with different particle images, even more inventiveness) and of course setting the blend state (or Sprite Blend Mode in GS3.1) for alpha blended effects or additive.&nbsp; It is interesting to see how the blend state effects what is drawn, try it and find out (but check your alpha value!!!!).
+        The first two functions are easy, as they are just the overloads for the base functions with a few tweaks, setting the MaxT(Max time to live) and setting the texture count and texture name (I really liked the idea in Robin’s work to use a spritesheet for an effect and loop through it when drawing having overlapping effects drawn with different particle images, even more inventiveness) and of course setting the blend state (or Sprite Blend Mode in GS3.1) for alpha blended effects or additive.
+It is interesting to see how the blend state effects what is drawn, try it and find out (but check your alpha value!!!!).